vedderb/bldc/lispBM/README.md

-'l-min-duty             ; Minimum duty cycle 'l-max-duty             ; Maximum duty cycle 'l-watt-min             ; Minimum power regen in W (a negative value) 'motor-type             ; Motor Type
+'l-min-duty             ; Minimum duty cycle 'l-max-duty             ; Maximum duty cycle 'l-watt-min             ; Minimum power regen in W (a negative value) 'l-battery-cut-start    ; The voltage where current starts to get reduced 'l-battery-cut-end      ; The voltage below which current draw is not allowed 'l-temp-motor-start     ; Temperature where motor current starts to get reduced 'l-temp-motor-end       ; Temperature above which motor current is not allowed 'l-temp-accel-dec       ; Decrease temp limits this much during acceleration 'motor-type             ; Motor Type
                         ;    0: BLDC (6-step commutation)
                         ;    1: DC (DC motor on phase A and C)